taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-03-10-Python-Tool-For-Controlling-The-Drone.markdown

 data display and drone control.
 For performance reasons the data retrieval is split into separate processes.
 The entry point for the program is drone.py, here retrieval, display and control is initialised and their processes and threads started.
 We are also able to start a testdevice if a real physical drone is not present.
+The test device is a simple server which transmits data packets like a real drone, the packets transmitted are real packets which we have captured during a drone flight, so this feature actually makes it possible to review a previous flight.

 The data retrieval processes continously receives video, wifi and nav data from the drone or from the test device.
 We have implemented a base Receiver class and subclassed this base for each of the